-Otherwise, you’ll face the simultaneous challenges of both learning the ropes of a new career, and also learning the ropes of lifestyle travel and trying to carve out your own personal style.
+Otherwise, you’ll face the simultaneous challenges of both learning the ropes of a new digital nomad career, and also learning the ropes of lifestyle travel and trying to carve out your own personal style.

 It’s a lot to handle all at once.

 Want more practical travel advice?
 Check out this list of 25 top travel tips.

 What’s the biggest life lesson travel has taught you?